augmentedstartups/ARCore/README.md

 # ARCore
 ARCore Course
-Welcome to the ARCore Course Repo - By Arduino Startups
+Welcome to the ARCore Course Repo - By Augmented Startups (Previously Arduino Startups)